vlongle/Imperfecto/README.md

 # Algorithms for Imperfect Information Games

-A collection of implementations of algorithms and games for games with imperfect information.
+A collection of heavily commented implementations of algorithms and games for games with imperfect information.

 ## Getting Started
 ```